Download and print as a PDFDownload

 While you are in the Cardiac Care Unit (CCU) it may not always be possible to care for you with other patients who are the same sex as you because we will be using specialised equipment as part of your care.
 However we provide substantial screening around your bed, to preserve your privacy and dignity.
 There is limited space in the ward, so we suggest you do not bring too many things with you into hospital.

 Before you go home we will review your medication.
-You will need to take Aspirin to start with and we will review this in clinic.
-We will also see if other medications need stopping or the dose altering.
+You may need to take Aspirin to start with and we will review this in clinic

-If there have not been any problems, you should be able to go home two to three days after the procedure.
+If there have not been any problems, you should be able to go home the day after the procedure.

 If you expect problems organising your own transport home, then please contact us prior to admission as soon as you can.